Faisal-x00/soc-detection-and-incident-response-lab/README.md

 ## Overview
-An end-to-end, self-hosted SOC lab simulating realistic attacker behaviors, detecting them with a mix of Wazuh's built-in ruleset and custom-authored detection rules mapped to MITRE ATT&CK, and following through with full investigation, timeline reconstruction, false positive analysis, and incident reporting.
+An end-to-end, self-hosted SOC lab simulating realistic attacker behaviors, detecting them with a mix of Wazuh's built-in ruleset and custom detection rules mapped to MITRE ATT&CK, and following through with full investigation, timeline reconstruction, false positive analysis, and incident reporting.